 National Centers for Coastal Ocean Science (2005) Shallow-Water Benthic Habitats of American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands.
 NOAA Technical Memorandum NOS NCCOS 8, Biogeography Branch. http://ccma.nos.noaa.gov/products/biogeography/us_pac_terr/htm/data.htm

+Tables

+Table 1.
+End member periods.

+Table 1.
+Mean flow speed and residence time computed from the ADCPs and corresponding spatially binned drifter data for different forcing conditions.

 Figure Captions

 Figure 1.
-Data collection locations in Faga'alu Bay.
-Wind speed and direction were recorded at the weather station (Weather Station), acoustic current profilers were deployed at three locations (ADCP) for one week to measure current speed and direction, and GPS-logging drifters were deployed thirty times (January to March, 2014) from five launch zones (Drifter Launch).
+Maps of the study area and locations of instrumentation in Faga'alu Bay.
+Wind speed and direction were recorded at the weather station (Weather Station), acoustic current profilers were deployed at three locations (ADCP) for one week to measure current speed and direction, and GPS-logging drifters were deployed thirty times (January to March 2014) from five launch zones (Drifter Launch).

 Figure 2.
 Faga'alu Bay under storm and non-storm conditions. a) Image of the embayment on a typical, rain-free day.
 The darker areas of the bay are live coral, and the light areas are deeper pools with carbonate sand bottom. b) Image of a flood plume (2/21/14) in the northern portion of the bay following a heavy precipitation event.
 Plumes usually persist for several hours, and rarely are seen after 24h due to the flushing of water through the deep channel and out to sea.